natbusa/resume/README.md

 #### Profile

-Chief Data/ML Engineer and CTO: Covering the full spectrum of Data Applications as in Engineering, Science, Analytics, AI, Big Data and Streaming Data.
+Hi there 👋.
+I am an all-round Principal Data Scientist/Engineer, and an AI and Technology Innovator with decades of experience in development, management and research of scalable data-centric services and applications.

-Managing all data related activities & teams.
-Reporting directly to CFO/CMO/CEO.
+Proficient at translating CxO strategies into data-driven, customer-centric solutions, I have successfully delivered data pipelines on state-of-the-art data architectures across multiple regions and organizations.

-Natalino Busa is skilled at defining, designing and implementing custom data solutions (web, mobile, api, dataflows) at scale and in production for data-driven applications such as predictive analytics, personalized marketing, fraud detection and business event monitoring.
+I am a science and technology lead, people coach and motivator, who thrives in work-learn-grow environments.
+Passionate about startups, scaleups and enterprises with a strong data-driven dna such as machine learning, streaming big/fast data pipelines, reactive programming, and api services.

-Natalino has successfully led teams across the world with effective, fit-for-purpose and reliable solutions.
-He provides a unique combination of business vision, applied data science and engineering skills.
+Skilled in Artificial Intelligence, Machine Learning, Deep Learning, Graph Analysis.
+Big Data analysis (unstructured data, pattern recognition, sentiment analysis, geo-spatial location and social network analysis) and AI applied to business and strategy.

 #### Short Bio

-Natalino Busa is currently CTO at Stemly, where he is currently developing a SaaS for demand forecasting and optimization.
-Previously, Chief Data Advisor at Teko in Vietnam.
+Natalino Busa is currently Head of Science and Technology at Stemly, where he is currently developing a SaaS for supply-chain demand forecasting and optimization.

-He has worked in the past as chief engineer and scientist for Philips, ING Bank and Teradata in the Netherlands, DBS bank in Singapore and VnPay in Vietnam.
-More recently he has served as Chief Scientist for Teko and VnPay in Vietnam.
-Author for O'Reilly Media on Spark and Data Science Applications.
+He has worked in the past as chief engineer and scientist for Philips,ING Bank and Teradata in the Netherlands, DBS bank in Singapore and VnPay in
+Vietnam.
 Passionate about data science, data engineering, distributed computing, man-machine interfaces, AI and cloud computing.

 #### On the web